tryvocalcat/vocalcat-api/meetnearme.md

   "targets": [
     {
       "socialAccountId": 123,
-      "targetMethod": "copy",
-      "body": "This is a copied post.",
-      "autoSchedule": true,
+      "body": "This is the content to be published independently of what the main content has.", "autoSchedule": true,
       "scheduleTime": "2025-03-20T10:00:00Z"
     }